The-OpenROAD-Project/OpenROAD/README.md

 auto_place_pins pin_layer
 ```

-#### I/O pin assignment
+#### Pin assignment

-Assign I/O pins to on-track locations at the boundaries of the
+Assign pins to on-track locations at the boundaries of the
-core while optimizing I/O nets wirelength.
-I/O pin assignment also
+core while optimizing nets wirelength. pin assignment also
-creates a metal shape for each I/O pin using min-area rules.
+creates a metal shape for each pin using min-area rules.

-Use the following command to perform I/O pin assignment:
+Use the following command to perform pin assignment:
 ```
 place_pins [-hor_layers h_layers]
            [-ver_layers v_layers]